gillesbolland/rodeo/README.md

 # rodeo
-A bash script to batch (un)mount Mac OSX volumes by their names.
+A bash script to batch (un)mount MacOS volumes by their names.